Westminster Choir College: 2017–present: Move to Lawrenceville

 On July 1, 2019, it was announced that Beijing Kaiwen was withdrawing from the proposed purchase.
 This was followed by news that Rider would relocate Westminster's programs to the Lawrenceville campus in September 2020.
 At Rider University's convocation exercises on August 29, 2019, Dell'Omo announced that the relocation of Westminster and the sale of a large portion of Westminster's Princeton campus would directly benefit Rider University's ongoing campus investments.

 Westminster Choir College officially relocated to Rider's Lawrenceville campus in fall 2020, operating under remote instruction because of the COVID-19 pandemic.
-In 2022, the Westminster College of the Arts merged with the Rider University College of Liberal Arts and Sciences to create the College of Arts and Sciences of which Westminster Choir College is a school.
-As of February 2023, the Princeton campus is being used by Westminster Conservatory (the University's community music school), for outside rentals, and for a small number of Westminster Choir College rehearsals and performances.
-The status of the campus continues to be held up in two separate lawsuits.
+In 2022, the Westminster College of the Arts merged with the Rider University College of Liberal Arts and Sciences to create the College of Arts and Sciences of which Westminster Choir College is now a school.
+Enrollment in on-ground programs, which had plummeted due to the move and the COVID-19 pandemic, began to regrow in Fall 2024 (online enrollments in Westminster's master's programs has remained strong), and students' complaints as to the suitability of Rider's facilities have been addressed through continued projects like new flooring and acoustical treatment for Gill Chapel, the renovation of the SRC Seminar Room as a rehearsal space for opera, and the creation of a music computer lab in the Fine Arts Building.

+As of February 2023, the Princeton campus is still being used by Westminster Conservatory (the University's community music school), for outside rentals, and for a small number of Westminster Choir College rehearsals and performances.
+Rider University has also rented the parking lot to Princeton Council, garnering roughly $2000 per month.
+The Princeton Town Council has moved to purchase the campus via eminent domain, circumventing two lawsuits.
+As of April 2025, the township has purchased the property by Eminent Domain and are determining the campus’s future.

+In January 2025, four-time Grammy-winning alumnus Donald Nally was named Westminster's Director of Choral Studies.
+In that capacity he conducts Westminster Choir and Westminster Symphonic Choir and leads the graduate conducting program.

+In November 2025, Rider University announced that as a result of their $130 million dollar debt, they have been placed on probation from Middle States with the risk of losing their accreditation, and are faced with the possibility of closure.
+As things stand, there are no plans for Westminster Choir College should Rider be forced to shut down.